UPPS 04.01.11 - Risk Management of Information Resources

 passwords must be changed at least annually.

 In the event that an information resource is incapable of enforcing all requirements for passwords as specified in Sections 04.06 and 04.07, alternative mitigating security controls shall be implemented in place of these requirements with approval from the CISO, or designee.

 Information resources that contain, access, transfer sensitive, or confidential information shall require authentication of user identity prior to granting access to the applications (see TAC 202.70 and NIST 800-53 AC).
 Owners of such information resources are responsible for mandating and ensuring fulfillment of this requirement.

-To the extent practicable, all information systems that require users to authenticate their identities should be configured to leverage Single-Sign On (SSO) systems maintained by the Division of IT.
+To the extent practicable, all information systems that require users to authenticate their identities should be configured to leverage Single-Sign On (SSO) systems maintained by IT.

-To the extent practicable, all information systems that require users to authenticate their identities should be configured to leverage Multi-Factor Authentication (MFA) systems maintained by the Division of IT.
+To the extent practicable, all information systems that require users to authenticate their identities should be configured to leverage Multi-Factor Authentication (MFA) systems maintained by IT.